Google Doodle pays tribute to everyone's neighbor, Mister Rogers

 To honor a man who offered that friendship to generations of children while piquing their curiosity about the world and people around them, Google dedicated its Doodle on Friday to Rogers on the 51st anniversary of the first taping of his program for National Educational Television, the predecessor to Public Broadcasting Service.

-Through the magic of a fairly nascent technology called television, he took preschool-age children on factory tours, met with people in the neighborhood to talk about their jobs, and even a visited the set of the TV show The Incredible Hulk (Disclosure: The Hulk appeared on CBS, which owns CNET.)
+Through the magic of a fairly nascent technology called television, he took preschool-age children on factory tours, met with people in the neighborhood to talk about their jobs, and even visited the set of the TV show The Incredible Hulk (disclosure: The Hulk appeared on CBS, which owns CNET).

 Rogers' career in children's TV programming began in 1954 as a puppeteer on The Children's Corner, a live afternoon TV show that laid the groundwork for many of the characters he would use in Mister Rogers' Neighborhood, including Daniel Tiger and X the Owl.